-Considering buying a Brook & Wilde mattress?
-This is the review for you.
+Interested in buying the Brook & Wilde Elite mattress?
+Then this is the review for you.
 I've been sleeping on a wide range of mattresses and trying them out to bring you a true picture of how comfortable each one is and how much support it provides – and this is one of the best I've tried.
-I've also persuaded my husband Nick to take part to create a balanced view of what each mattress is like for women (so often the purchasers) and men, talked friends and family into trying them out, and have conducted some semi-scientific testing so that you can buy your mattress online with confidence.
+I've persuaded my husband Nick to take part, to create a balanced view of what each mattress is like for women (so often the purchasers) and men.
+I've also talked friends and family into trying them out, and have conducted some semi-scientific testing so that you can buy your mattress online with confidence.

-*We have an exclusive Real Homes discount code for this mattress: use the code HOMES35 at check out to claim a huge 35% off!
+*We have an exclusive Real Homes discount code for this mattress: use the code RH40 at check out to claim a huge 40% off!
 The prices below include this discount code...

 Brook & Wilde Elite mattress specifications